dckms/system-architecture/_sources/emacsway/it/team-topologies/harlan-mills'-proposal.rst.txt

     📝 "Architects: Many agile teams do not contain people with titles containing the word architect [The best architectures, requirements, and designs emerge from self-organizing teams.], and yet architecture does matter to agile teams.
     In these cases, the local architecture (that of the component, service, or feature that the team is accountable for) is most often determined by the local teams in a collaborative model.
-    In this way, it can be said that “architecture emerges” from the activities of those teams.
+    In this way, it can be said that "architecture emerges" from the activities of those teams.

     At the system level, however, **architecture is often coordinated among system architects and business analysts who are responsible for determining the overall structure (components and services) of the system**, as well as the system-level use cases and performance criteria that are to be imposed on the system as a whole.
 For this reason, it is likely that the **agile team has a key interface to one or more architects who may live outside the team**.
-    (We’ll discuss this in depth in Chapter 20.)
+    (We'll discuss this in depth in Chapter 20.)

     <...>

     Some of these QA personnel will live outside the team, while others (primarily testers) will have likely been dispatched to live with the product team.
     There, they work daily with developers to test new code and thereby help assure new code quality on a real-time basis.

-    In addition, as we’ll see later, QA personnel are involved with the development of the system-level testing required to assure overall system quality and conformance to nonfunctional, as well as functional, requirements.
+    In addition, as we'll see later, QA personnel are involved with the development of the system-level testing required to assure overall system quality and conformance to nonfunctional, as well as functional, requirements.

     <...>